alexdrone/Render/README.md

 #TODO/Help?
 There are a number of things that are still left to do.

-- Support for Cocoapods and Swift package manager.
+- Support Swift package manager.
 - Improve performance (I think there's a lot of rooms for improvements!)
 - More examples and demos